istio/istio.io/content/en/blog/2020/new-deployment-model/index.md

 ## Control Plane Cluster Deployment model

-After installing Istio using the [default installation profile](/docs/setup/install/istioctl/#install-istio-using-the-default-profile), you have Istiod control plane installed in a single cluster like the diagram below:
+After installing Istio using the [default installation profile](/docs/setup/install/istioctl/#install-istio-using-the-default-profile), you will have an Istiod control plane installed in a single cluster like the diagram below:

 {{< image width="100%"
     link="single-cluster.svg"